 Application Eligibility Admission to O'Neill Bloomington's undergraduate programs is by application.
-Students are eligible to apply when they have successfully completed Common Ground requirements in English Composition and Mathematical Modelling (by earning at least the minimum grade required of IUB students to satisfy the requirement) and completed at least 12 credit hours.
+Students are eligible to apply when they have (1) completed at least 12 credit hours, (2) successfully completed the Common Ground requirement in English Composition (by earning at least the minimum grade required of IUB students to satisfy the requirement), and (3) either completed the Common Ground Mathematical Modelling requirement (by earning at least the minimum grade required of IUB students to satisfy the requirement) or completed Math-D 116 with a C or better and enrolled in Math-D 117.
 Students above 75 credit hours are eligible for admission, but must make an appointment with a Pre-O'Neill advisor and have attained at least a 2.300 cumulative GPA.